 I recently heard guys talking about a new trend, “Skinny is in”.
 This new trend is on the net, in magazines, in videos, articles and you name it.

-Oh!
-Shut up, stupid!
 Skinny was never in, never will be in.
 There is a difference in being skinny and being lean muscular.
-Starved models and actors showing their labourer like six-packs is not fitness.
-In simple terms, it is called “Weakness”.
+Starved models and actors showing their labourer like six packs is not fitness.
+It in simple terms is called “Weakness”.
 Being skinny is being weak.

-There is a trend today to label and brand cowardly and weak mindset in fancy forms.
+There is trend today to label and brand cowardly and weak mindset in fancy forms.
 So guys who cannot lift heavy in the gym and work hard, and find starvation easier than hard workouts, market themselves with such fancy words like ‘Skinny’.
-Don’t be stupid.
-Any dumb telling you this thing, is a weak-minded idiot.

 On the other hand, there are guys who are genetically towards the heavier side.
 Both of them aim towards fitness and strength, lose excess body fat and increase lean muscle mass.